tofuwen/tofuwen.github.io/_pages/about.md

 2. I'm also interested in is how we can use machine learning to solve problems in quantitative finance.

-While I'm generally interested in everything to do with machine learning, my current research is mainly about applying causal representation learning in quantitative finance.
-I'm also interested in related areas, like how we can generalize beyond the data we've seen so far (i.e. out-of-distribution generalization).
+While I’m generally interested in all aspects of machine learning, my current research primarily focuses on applying causal representation learning to quantitative finance.
+I’m also interested in related areas, such as generalizing beyond the data we’ve seen so far, namely out-of-distribution generalization.

 Preprints and Publications
 ======